Song About the Blue Chair

 what might be true about my life

-if it weren’t all going up
+if it weren’t all going

 in smoke around me.
 Blue smoke,